Kuwaitis go to polls as economy poses challenge for new emir

 Sheikh Nawaf al-Ahmad al-Sabah took the reins as emir in September following the death of his brother.

-Campaigning, which took place mostly on social media and local TV channels due to COVID-19 measures against gatherings, has focused on the economy, corruption and demographics in a country where foreigners make up the bulk of the workforce.

-“The issues are the same - health, education, housing - as none of these have been resolved yet,” government employee Hamad al-Otaibi, 43, told Reuters ahead of the elections.

-The nearly $140 billion economy is facing a deficit of $46 billion this year.
-A priority will be overcoming legislative gridlock on a bill that would allow Kuwait to tap international debt markets.
+Kuwait’s economy, which is worth nearly $140 billion, is facing a deficit of $46 billion this year.
+A government priority is to overcome legislative gridlock on a bill that would allow Kuwait to tap international debt markets.

 Sheikh Nawaf has called for unity to face challenges at home and in a region experiencing heightened tension between Kuwait’s larger neighbours Saudi Arabia and Iran.